 Competing on customer experience is of increasing importance.
 According to Gartner, customer experience is one of the top 3 areas of marketing investment.

 Content and media is a key component of the customer experience.
 You are under pressure to produce more relevant and personalized content and media – but you’re running short on budget and time!

 DAM technology has evolved to provide processes and automation to directly address these use cases.

-	With a DAM offering strong Digital eXperience Management capabilities, you can deliver consistent, relevant and contextually personalized content and media across all touchpoints.
+With a DAM offering strong Media Delivery and Digital Experience capabilities, you can deliver consistent, relevant and contextually personalized content and media across all touchpoints.
 Furthermore, you are able to provide customer-facing systems, such as high-volume transactional web sites and apps, with personalized content and media variations in real-time.